aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 **Static flags**.
 Indicates something is simply `on` or `off`, for example `TRACER_ENABLED=True`.

 **Dynamic flags**.
-Indicates something can have varying states, for example enable a premium feature for customer X not Y.
+Indicates something can have varying states, for example enable a list of premium features for customer X not Y.

 ???+ tip
     You can use [Parameters utility](parameters.md) for static flags while this utility can do both static and dynamic feature flags.